-Beautifully seasoned, crispy on the surface and fluffy inside, this leavened spring onion flatbread only takes 10 mins to cook in a pan.
+Beautifully seasoned, crispy on the surface and fluffy inside, this leavened scallion flatbread only takes 10 mins to cook in a pan.

 Chinese kitchens are not usually equipped with ovens.
 Home cooks make bread either by steaming or by cooking in a pan/wok.
-There are two types of Chinese pan-cooked flatbread: unleavened ones such as Spiced beef flatbread and Chinese tortilla (Spring pancake); leavened ones like the spring onion flatbread I’m sharing today.
+There are two types of Chinese pan-baked flatbread: unleavened ones such as Spiced beef flatbread and Peking duck pancake; leavened ones like the scallion flatbread I’m sharing today.

 It takes about 40 minutes to 1.5 hours to double the dough in size during the first rising stage (depending on the room temperature).
 Recently I learnt from food blogger Nagi (Recipetin Eats) an unusual but very effective way to speed up the process: run an empty tumble dryer for 2 minutes, then place the bowl (dough in, covered with wet kitchen towel) inside the drum.
 I tested this method the other day: 40 minutes, job done!

 The flatbread my mum used to make was cooked in a pan without any oil.
 It wasn’t seasoned with any flavour neither.
 I like its natural taste which has a slight hint of sweetness.
-Inspired by a classic street food called Cong You Bing (葱油饼, known as Scallion Pancake which is made from unleavened dough), I added a few elements to my mum’s recipe.
+Inspired by a classic street food called Scallion Pancake (葱油饼, Cong You Bing) which is made from unleavened dough, I added a few elements to my mum’s recipe.

 - Season the flatbread with spring onion, ground Sichuan pepper (or Chinese five-spice powder) and salt.
 Be generous with the spring onion.
 It’s the soul of the flavour.